Design of a Quantum-Repeater using Quantum-Circuits and benchmarking its performance on an IBM Quantum-Computer: Experiments and Results

 In it, Alice and Bob first prepare 3 Bell-pairs.
 Alice transfers one qubit from each of her pairs to the channel (emulated by using SWAP gates).
 Then, entanglement-swapping takes place between the channel-qubits and Bob's qubits.
 After that, Alice and Bob use the $R_x$ gate on their qubits according to Deutsch's Protocol, and, use the CNOT operations according to Bennett's Protocol.
 2 qubits each of Alice and Bob are measured out and communicated to each other to check if the Entanglement Purification was successful.
 Finally, The remaining qubits of Alice and Bob are measured out in the Bell-basis to check the fidelity of entanglement established between them.

-The results of running the circuit, on the final fidelity of entangled qubits and their yield, are shown in Fig. \ref{fig_repeater_results}.
-These demonstrate how the repeater protocol performs under hardware imperfections to establish long-range entanglement between two qubits in existing hardware.
+The results after running the circuit, on the final fidelity of entangled qubits and their yield, are shown in Fig. \ref{fig_repeater_results}.
+These demonstrate how the repeater protocol performs under hardware imperfections to establish long-range entanglement between two qubits in the existing hardware.
+The results are discussed further in the following section.